-I lost my diamond engagement ring last month.
+I lost my diamond engagement ring.

 I am one of those strange people who take all their jewellery off as soon as they get home.
 It’s a habit I have developed because I don’t like anything on my fingers, especially if I’m doing a lot of typing or cleaning up at home.